gonfva/gonfva.github.io/content/en/blog/2025-09-14-emails-whispery-site.md

 This app is probably the last one with a "vibe" approach.
 The next one will probably more agentic.
 More purposeful.
 With more automated test.
 Deployments from day one.
 With task definitions as Github issues.
 Tools defined.
 Workflows defined.

-And BTW.
+And By the way.
 I used a third level domain (email.whispery.site) because I've got other plans for the second level (whispery.site)